-The new health care law guarantees that all plans offered in the individual market or to small businesses will cover a minimum set of "essential health benefits," including mental health services and maternity care.
+The health care law guarantees that all plans offered in the individual market or to small businesses will cover a minimum set of "essential health benefits," including mental health services and maternity care.
 Yet, the Blunt Amendment would allow plans or employers to refuse coverage of any of these essential benefits if they object on religious or moral grounds.
-For example:
+For example, a small employer or a plan in the individual market could: